An approach to intersection theory on singular varieties using motivic complexes: Motivic theories with perversity

 \begin{proof} The cdh-sheafification of $z_{equi} (X ,r)$ is $z (X ,r)$ \cite[Thm.~4.2.9]{SV}, so any cycle $\alpha \in z(X,r)_{\mathcal T, p}(U)$ belongs to $z_{equi}(X,r)(U')$ for some cdh cover $p : U' \to U$.
 Since the support of $\alpha_{u'}$ coincides with that of $\alpha_{p(u')}$, in fact the base change of $\alpha$ lies in $z_{equi} (X, r)_{\mathcal T, p}(U')$. \end{proof}

 We prove two elementary functoriality properties for $X \mapsto z(X,r)_{\ol p}$.
 We remark that proper push-forward is defined only under restrictive conditions; since disjoint closed sets in the source of a morphism may have images which intersect, the push-forward of a perversity cycle via a stratified morphism need not satisfy the same perversity condition.
+In the following proposition, the perversity $\ol p * \ol c$ captures the interaction between the perversity of the cycle and the perversity describing the behavior of the stratification under the morphism.

 \begin{prop} Let $f: W \to X$ be a flat, stratified morphism of relative dimension $e$.
 Then for any perversity $\ol p$ and any $r \geq 0$, $f$ induces maps of {(pre)sheaves}

 If $f: W \to X$ is a proper morphism with the property that $W^{i-c_i} = f^{-1}(X^i)$ for some perversity $\ol c$, then for any perversity $\ol p$ and any $r \geq 0$, $f$ induces maps of {(pre)sheaves}